Piotr1215/crossplane-gitops-model/README.md

 ![TeamBootstrap](diagrams/rendered/git-workflow.png)

-## Tools and Implementaiton
+## Tools and Implementation

 Knowing the requirements and initial architecture, we can start selecting the tools.
 For our example, the tools we will use are [Flux](https://fluxcd.io/) and [Crossplane](https://crossplane.io/).

 > We are going to use Flux as a GitOps engine, but the same could be achieved with ArgoCD or Rancher Fleet.

-Let's look at the architecture and usecases that both tools support.
+Let's look at the architecture and use cases that both tools support.

 ### Flux Architecture Overview